 One can interpret this component by component.
 One method of deciding how many components to include is to choose only those that give unambiguous results, i.e., where no variable appears in two different columns as a significant contribution.

-We have to make a decision as to what is an important correlation, not necessarily from a statistical hypothesis testing perspective, but from, in this case an urban-sociological perspective.
+We have to make a decision as to what is an important correlation, not necessarily from a statistical hypothesis testing perspective, but from, in this case, an urban-sociological perspective.
 You have to decide what is important in the context of the problem at hand.
 This decision may differ from discipline to discipline.
-In some disciplines such as sociology and ecology the data tend to be inherently 'noisy', and in this case you would expect 'messier' interpretations.
+In some disciplines such as sociology and ecology, the data tend to be inherently 'noisy', and in this case, you would expect 'messier' interpretations.
 If you are looking in a discipline such as engineering where everything has to be precise, you might put higher demands on the analysis.
 You would want to have very high correlations.
-Principal components analyses are mostly implemented in sociological and ecological types of applications as well as in marketing research.
+Principal component analyses are mostly implemented in sociological and ecological types of applications as well as in marketing research.

 As before, you can plot the principal components against one another and explore where the data for certain observations lies.

-Sometimes the principal components scores will be used as explanatory variables in a regression.
-Sometimes in regression settings you might have a very large number of potential explanatory variables and you may not have much of an idea as to which ones you might think are important.
+Sometimes the principal component scores will be used as explanatory variables in a regression.
+Sometimes in regression settings, you might have a very large number of potential explanatory variables and you may not have much of an idea as to which ones you might think are important.
 You might perform a principal components analysis first and then perform a regression predicting the variables from the principal components themselves.
-The nice thing about this analysis is that the regression coefficients will be independent to one another, because the components are independent of one another.
-In this case you actually say how much of the variation in the variable of interest is explained by each of the individual components.
+The nice thing about this analysis is that the regression coefficients will be independent of one another because the components are independent of one another.
+In this case, you actually say how much of the variation in the variable of interest is explained by each of the individual components.
 This is something that you can not normally do in multiple regression.